pixelshaded/node-jfk/README.md

 };
 ```
 This is a schema object.
 I use https://github.com/Baggz/Amanda for json validation.
 These should be defined above the route definitions so they are not undefined when the router processes the controller.
 The jsonValidator on the router is placed as a middleware after the json parser and uses the schema object to validate incoming json from the request body.
 This is powerful because your json api is almost self documenting.
 You can define your request API in a schema and it is automatically validated when a route a matched that contains it.
 A response is automatically generated on errors, before your routing functions are ever called.
 In otherwords, you can keep all validation out of your actions so they are cleaner.

+#App Modules
+This folder contains all the services for your app.
+These are normally bound to app in the app.js or global environment.

+###Authentication
+Contains the logic for password and token hashing/generation and password validation.
+* hashpassword(email, password, callback)
+* validatePassword(email, password, reference, callback)
+* generateToken(userID, callback)

+###Middleware
+Contains all middleware functions
+* requestLogger: logs incoming requests
+* paramLogger: logs req.body or req.query (post, get, or json params)
+* handleUncaughtRoutes: sends a generate response when no routes are caught by router middleware
+* logJsonResponse: extends res.json to log outgoing json and response time in ms (requires requestLogger for time)
+* onJsonError: should go right after connect.json.
+Catches any errors from json middleware and sends a response.
+* firewall: handles user authentication based on role.
+Sends response on failure.

+###Router
+This is normally loaded in app right after config.
+This will scan controllers and store data and bind routes to express.
+* jsonValidator: middleware for validating request schema. relies on private function findRouteByUri
+* generateURL(name): will create relative or absolute url based on passed route name.
+Defaults '/' if no route exists.

+###Utilities
+Functions I found usefull that I use throughout my app.
+* getUndefined(objects[], names[]): takes an array of objects and string names.
+Will return array of error strings for each undefined object.
+* queryFailed(error, data, query, logNoResult = true): used in the callback of a node-mysql query.
+Checks for errors, unaffected rows, and empty results.
+If empty results or unaffected rows are not considered an error for your query, set logNoResult boolean to false (default true).
+* foreachFileInTreeSync(folderPath, func): give it a starting folder and it will recursively go through each file in all sub folders and pass the sent function the path and filename.